 On the back end, I am responsible for making up advertising materials, booking my events, and tracking my expenditures, so I have created some postcards, fliers, and a cool banner, and I am keeping all of my supplies receipts.

 At the moment I am unsure how many blog posts I will be doing about my grant project.
 I usually try to do one post per project when the project is done, and discuss my construction process all in one post, but being that this is such a big project, and that I want to try to keep it as public and informative as possible, I’m probably going to be breaking this one up into several posts.
 One of the first posts I will probably do is all about how I learned to draft up the pattern that I am using from Frances Grimble’s Fashions of the Gilded Age because it was totally new to me, and did come with a few hiccups.
 There were also a few hiccups with my fabric order, based on which I want to write a post that basically reviews a certain site that I used, so that is another one that is tangentially related.
 What I might end up doing is making this the project Master Post, and adding links to all of the blog posts about this project that I end up writing.
-Check out my post on choosing the image, gown, and fabrics here!
+Check out my post on choosing the image, gown, and fabrics here, and my post about drafting the bodice pattern here.
 Look out for the banner at the top of this post for the other posts featuring this project.

 For now, I have the majority of my materials collected, so tomorrow I start working on the dress in earnest.
 I’m a little nervous because part of me feels like I should do one more mockup on the bodice, but part of me also wants to just get going already.
 I may start on the underskirt tomorrow and build the thing from the bottom up (like I should probably be doing all of the time anyway…)